Techtonica/curriculum/projects/minimal-api-project.md

 This assessment will check for proficiency in: NodeJS, ExpressJS, Data Models, .env secrets, SQL, Relational Databases, Database Migrations, and Express Unit tests.

 ### Overview
 In this project, you will build a minimal Express API to demonstrate your understanding of backend technologies.
-This should take about 6 hours, and is due by 5pm on Friday.
+This should take about 8 hours, and is due by 5pm on Friday.

 ### Context
-- This is what you already know, and we are building on top of it
+- After learning Node, Express, SQL, mySQL, and API concepts, you will use them to build your own API.

 ### Basic Requirements
 1. Download a starter Express project